-The West Virginia Board of Examiners for Registered Professional Nurses (Board) makes decisions about licensure based upon a number of questions on the application and on an individual basis.
-The application (or the background screening) that indicates a criminal history is considered a non-routine application and must be reviewed by the Board staff and possibly referred to the Board's Disciplinary Review Committee (DRC).
+The West Virginia Board of Examiners for Registered Professional Nurses (Board) makes decisions about licensure based upon a number of questions on the application, results of the criminal background check and on an individual basis.
+The application (or the background screening) that indicates a criminal history is considered a non-routine application and must be reviewed by the Board staff and possibly referred to the Board's Disciplinary Review Committee.

 Each application is reviewed on its own merits.
 The Board of Nursing has created guidelines for specific offenses to be approved in the Board office; however, the staff cannot make determinations in advance as laws and rules do change over time.
-Felony convictions, violent crimes, other more serious misdemeanors and repeat offenders are required to go before the DRC.
+Felony convictions, violent crimes, other more serious misdemeanors and repeat offenders are required to go before the Disciplinary Review Committee.
 Simple misdemeanors, such as some traffic violations, loitering and disturbing the peace can be approved by the disciplinary section of the Board.
 Any evidence of rehabilitation is important to the Board members when making a licensure decision.